 See also on The HuffPost: At the 2021 Golden Globes, the tears of Chadwick Boseman’s widow

-We wish to give thanks to the writer of this write-up for this outstanding material
+We would like to thank the writer of this short article for this outstanding material

 Singer and actress Andra Day becomes second black woman to win Golden Globe